EPFL-Center-for-Imaging/napari-magic-wand/README.md

 ## Usage

-- Select the plugin from the `Plugins` menu of Napari.
+- Select the tool of your choice from the `Plugins` menu of Napari.
 - Open an image to annotate (2D, 2D+t, or 3D).
-- Click on the button "Start live wire" or press `S`.
+- Click on the button "Start live wire".
 A new `Labels` layer *Live wire (current edit)* should appear.
-- With the *Live wire* layer selected, click on the image to annotate the contour of an object.
+- Click on the image to annotate paths interactively.
-- Double-click to confirm the annotation path.
+- Double-click to confirm an annotation and move to the next.

 **Options and parameters**
 - *Close and fill objects*: You can fill (or not) the inside of the annotated object.
 Do not tick this option if you are annotating **paths** (e.g. filament-like strucutres).
 - *Auto-increment label index*: Tick this option to increment the label index every time a new object is completed (e.g. if you are annotating multiple objects).
 - *Sigma*: Higher values of sigma increase the "stickiness" of the object boundaries to the magic wand.
+- *Black ridges*: Tick this checkbox if you are annotating dark paths on a bright background.

 ## Contributing